cht8687/ingredients/CONTRIBUTING.md

 ## Setup local env

-To start developing on babylon you only need to install its dependencies:
+To start developing on ingredients you only need to install its dependencies:

 ```bash
 npm install